bouncer-app/bouncer/README.rst

 Strings instead of classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use can use Strings instead of classes so you do not need to import a bunch of files you are not using in initialization
+You can use strings instead of classes.
+This means you do not need to import a bunch of files you are not using in initialization

 .. code:: python